What are the responsibilities and job description for the Firefighter position at City of Eau Claire, WI?

 We are seeking responsible, compassionate, and courageous individuals who value community service and are interested in a rewarding career.
 As a member of our team, you will enhance the quality of life for City of Eau Claire residents and visitors by protecting lives and property through fire suppression, emergency medical services, disaster response, fire prevention, and public education.

 Join the Eau Claire Fire Department to be part of a professional, inclusive, and progressive team.
 We are now accepting applications for current Firefighter openings and the hiring eligibility list.
-NEW to the process, we are now accepting lateral transfers!
+We are now accepting lateral transfers!

 JOB DESCRIPTION